 Linda Chavez weighs in on the issues of the day -- from immigration to the Islamic State to the NFL's problem with domestic violence -- always with a thoughtful approach.
 As a former liberal, Chavez allows her strong conservative opinions to come through in a way that those on the left can digest them.
 This is a collection of her nationally syndicated column from 2014.

-Linda Chavez is chairwoman of the Center for Equal Opportunity, a nonprofit public policy research organization in Falls Church, Virginia.
+Linda Chavez is chairwoman of the Center for Equal Opportunity, a nonprofit public policy research organization in Falls Church, Virginia, and a senior fellow at the Niskanen Center.
 She also writes a weekly syndicated column for Creators Syndicate that appears in newspapers across the country and is a political analyst for Fox News Channel.

 Chavez authored "Out of the Barrio: Toward a New Politics of Hispanic Assimilation," which The Denver Post described as a book that "should explode the stereotypes about Hispanics that have clouded the minds of patronizing liberals and xenophobic conservatives alike."
 National Review described Chavez's memoirs, "An Unlikely Conservative: The Transformation of an Ex-Liberal," as a "brilliant, provocative, and moving book."
 Chavez's latest book, "Betrayal: How Union Bosses Shake Down Their Members and Corrupt American Politics," describes how unions divert hundreds of millions of dollars into political campaigns, often without their members' knowledge or permission, and the public policy consequences that ensue.